Wallumbilla, Queensland: Amenities

-Wallumbilla has a heritage complex and visitor information centre.
-A Public Library (operated by the Maranoa Regional Council) operates in Wallumbilla in George Street.
+A public library (operated by the Maranoa Regional Council) is in George Street.

 The Wallumbilla branch of the Queensland Country Women's Association has its rooms at 15 College Street.

 Wallumbilla School of Arts Memorial Hall is at 8 Chadstone Street.

+The town has a Masonic Hall known as Corona.

+Attractions

+Wallumbilla's Calico Cottage, open seven days a week, is the town's Visitor Information Centre.
+It includes a heritage centre with displays of photographs and memorabilia.
+As well as this, Calico Cottage sells locally produced arts and crafts along with refreshments.
+It is at 36 George Street.